apereo/cas/cas-server-documentation/planning/Security-Guide.md

 </p></div>

 ### SSO Cookie Encryption
 A ticket-granting cookie is an HTTP cookie set by CAS upon the establishment of a single sign-on session.
-The cookie value is by default encrypted and signed via settings defined in `cas.properties`.
+The cookie value is by default encrypted and signed via settings defined in `application.properties`.
 While sample data is provided for initial deployments, these keys MUST be regenerated per your specific environment.
 Please [see this guide](../installation/Configuring-SSO-Session-Cookie.html) for more info.

 ### Ticket Expiration Policies
 Ticket expiration policies are a primary mechanism for implementing security policy.
 Ticket expiration policy allows